RangerMauve/nexilis/README.md

 ```

 #### Attributes
-Attributes can exist in one of tree forms:
+Attributes can exist in one of three forms:

 ##### Name only
 If you just specify the name for an attribute and don't have any content, then it'll be the same as specifying `name: true`.
 So if you say, have a custom button, and you want to apply a class to it dynamically, you might have something that looks like: